webarch-coop/ansible-role-docker/README.md

     - 9.9.9.9
 ```

+The role has uses `.sources` rather than `.list` files for `apt` and it also checks the `gpg` public key used to sign packages and limits what packages can be installed from the Docker repo.

 The primary URL of this repo is [`https://git.coop/webarch/docker`](https://git.coop/webarch/docker) however it is also [mirrored to GitHub](https://github.com/webarch-coop/ansible-role-docker) and [available via Ansible Galaxy](https://galaxy.ansible.com/chriscroome/docker).

 If you use this role please use a tagged release, see [the release notes](https://git.coop/webarch/docker/-/releases).